Defamation: Malaysia

 In Malaysia, defamation is both a tort and a criminal offence meant to protect the reputation and good name of a person.
 The principal statutes relied upon are the Defamation Act 1957 (Revised 1983) and the Penal Code.
 Following the practice of other common law jurisdictions like the United Kingdom, Singapore, and India, Malaysia relies on case law.
-In fact, the Defamation Act 1957 is similar with the English Defamaiton Act 1952.
+In fact, the Defamation Act 1957 is similar with the English Defamation Act 1952.
 The Malaysian Penal Code is pari materia with the Indian and Singaporean Penal Codes.

 Mexico

 In Mexico, crimes of calumny, defamation and slanderous allegation (injurias) have been abolished in the Federal Penal Code as well as in fifteen states.
 These crimes remain in the penal codes of seventeen states, where penalty is, in average, from 1.1 years (for ones convicted for slanderous allegation) to 3.8 years in jail (for those convicted for calumny).

 Netherlands

 In the Netherlands, defamation is mostly dealt with by lodging a civil complaint at the District Court.
 Article 167 of book 6 of the Civil Code holds: "When someone is liable towards another person under this Section because of an incorrect or, by its incompleteness, misleading publication of information of factual nature, the court may, upon a right of action (legal claim) of this other person, order the tortfeasor to publish a correction in a way to be set by court."
 If the court grants an injunction, the defendant is usually ordered to delete the publication or to publish a rectification statement.